OpenBB-finance/backend-for-terminal-pro/plotly_example/README.md

 This utilizes data from https://api.llama.fi/v2/chain and renders the data as a barchart directly instead of a table.

-## Step 1 - Configure your widgets.json and endpoints.
+## Step 1 - Configure your main.py

 In [main.py](/plotly_example/widgets.json) configure your Plotly object and export it as `figure.to_json()` like shown in the example.
 In our case we are creating a bar chart.